 If you checked less than four criteria, you are likely to have some signs of Avoidant Personality Disorder.

 In both cases, only a mental health professional can make a definite diagnosis.
 The above quiz is not a diagnostic tool.

 While this isn’t a replacement for making a face-to-face appointment with a mental health professional, online cognitive behavioral therapy (CBT) can help some AvPD symptoms, such as social anxiety.
 CBT is one of the most effective methods of treating mental health issues.
 A very goal-oriented approach, CBT trains you to change your thinking patterns in order to change the way you feel.
 According to CBT practitioners, our feelings are mostly caused by our thoughts and not so much by external forces, such as other people or events.
-It is our thinking about these people and events what makes us measurable.
+It is our thinking about these people and events what makes us miserable.
 If you are interested, here is a fully equipped CBT platform (including therapists to follow up on you).